Indigenous treaties in Australia: Victoria

+The Coalition has vowed to repeal the treaty within 100 days of government if it wins the 2026 Victorian state election.

 Queensland

-In 2019 the Queensland Government of Annastacia Palaszczuk announced its interest in pursuing a pathway to an Indigenous treaty process.
+In 2019 the Queensland government of Annastacia Palaszczuk announced its interest in pursuing a pathway to an Indigenous treaty process.
 The Treaty Working Group and Eminent Treaty Process Panel were set up, with Jackie Huggins and Michael Lavarch co-chairing the Eminent Panel.
 Their Path to Treaty Report was tabled in Queensland Parliament in February 2020 after they had consulted widely, across more than 1,700 Queenslanders and 24 communities between July 2019 and early 2020, and presented to Deputy Premier, Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships Jackie Trad.
 Huggins said that a process of truth-telling, acknowledging the history of Australia, is a "vital component to moving on".

-On 13 August 2020, Premier Palaszczuk announced that the Government would be supporting the recommendation to move forward on a Path to Treaty with First Nations Queenslanders.
-She said that the Treaty Advancement Committee would provide independent advice on the implementation of the panel’s recommendations.
+On 13 August 2020, Premier Palaszczuk announced that the government would be supporting the recommendation to move forward on a Path to Treaty with First Nations Queenslanders.
+She said that the Treaty Advancement Committee would provide independent advice on the implementation of the panel's recommendations.

+In 2023 the Queensland Parliament passed the Path to Treaty Act 2023 (Qld), which established the First Nations Treaty Institute, an independent statutory body to assist First Nations prepare for the upcoming treaty process.
+The act also created the Truth-telling and Healing Inquiry, to record and report on the impact of colonisation on Indigenous Queenslanders.
+The bill passed with bipartisan support.
+The only 4 who voted against it, were the MPs from the Katter's Australian Party and One Nation who voted to reject it.

+On 19 October 2023, a few days after the 2023 Australian Indigenous Voice referendum the opposition Liberal National Party of Queensland (LNP) leader David Crisafulli announced that they would be withdrawing its support for treaty, reversing their previous support for the proposal.

+The opposition Liberal National Party of Queensland (LNP) won the 2024 Queensland state election and repealed the Path to Treaty Act 2023 while also directing that the Truth-telling and Healing Inquiry end.